-A new year brings for everyone a sense of change.
+A new year brings everyone a sense of change.
 For many, it is a perfect time to turn a new page in their lives and solidify some perpetual goals into official resolutions.
-For whatever reason, cementing these self-promises as the midnight ball drops adds an extra ounce of determination and sense of commitment.
+For whatever reason, cementing these self-promises as the midnight ball drops adds an extra ounce of determination and a sense of commitment.

 At least until the first month.

 Despite all the gusto that goes into making a resolution on January 1st, research shows that half the people who make a New Year’s resolution will give it up after the first 30 days.
-A lot of this is in fact due to how we mentally approach resolutions.
+A lot of this is, in fact, due to how we mentally approach resolutions.
+By starting your desired habit before the new year, you'll get a chance to learn how to introduce it into your life better.
+You'll find out what strategy works for you during the toughest situations (for some, these are the holidays) and what doesn't work — all before the new year rolls around.

 We spoke with Dr. David Sack of Promises Malibu on how we can better position ourselves for success when it comes to our end-of-the-year resolutions.
-What came out of our conversation are actually tips that are tied closely to sobriety principles to be used all year long.
+What came out of our conversation are actually tips tied closely to sobriety principles to be used all year long.

-This attitude also transcends to the whole idea of recovery treatment.
-“The reason we have treatment centers,” Dr. Sack says, “is because there are a lot of people whose lives are in shambles from drug or alcohol use that don’t have the intrinsic motivation at the time that they get into trouble to start making changes in their lives.”
+This attitude also transcends the whole idea of recovery treatment.
+“The reason we have treatment centers,” Dr. Sack says, “is because there are a lot of people whose lives are in shambles from drug or alcohol use that doesn’t have the intrinsic motivation at the time that they get into trouble to start making changes in their lives.”
 Their intrinsic motivation is stripped away because of the drugs that have taken over their reward center and change the way they see the world and experience it.
 The goal of treatment then is to “help people find that intrinsic motivation to set that goal of sobriety so that it works for them.”

 Having your lunch planned out every day where you know what you’re going to eat and the number of calories in each meal will help remove the whole thinking process.
 This will then make the correct behaviors more automatic so that you’re not fighting with yourself all day long.
-Dr. Sack says, “It shortens the time to jump on the goal and it also makes it a more automatic process so that you don’t outthink yourself and not get it done.”
+Dr. Sack says, “It shortens the time to jump on the goal, and it also makes it a more automatic process so that you don’t out-think yourself and not get it done.”

 Dr. David Sack is the Vice Chairman and Chief Medical Officer of Elements Behavioral Health and Promises Treatment Centers.
-He is board-certified in psychiatry, addiction psychiatry and addiction medicine, and is a certified Medical Review Officer.
+He is board-certified in psychiatry, addiction psychiatry, and addiction medicine and is a certified Medical Review Officer.